annay54/culinary-canvas/README.md

 First, clone this git repository and ensure the commit and files downloaded are up to date.

+### Frontend

-Install the dependencies for this project, which are listed in the package.json file.
-Navigate to the project's root directory in your terminal.
+Install the frontend dependencies for this project, which are listed in the package.json file.
+Navigate to the project's root directory and then navigate to the "client" folder in your terminal.
 You should be able to see the package.json file.
 Run the npm command in your terminal:

 ```
 npm install
 ```

-Then, run the development server:
+Then, run the frontend:

 ```bash
 npm run dev